-The Music Stream at The McDonald College is unique as it offers two hours per day of training in the art of performance within the normal school curriculum.
-The programme is designed to be accessible to all students regardless of their chosen style, e.g. Contemporary, Jazz or Classical Vocal or Classical Instrumental.
+The Music Stream at The McDonald College is unique as it offers 1.5-2 hours per day of training in the art of performance within the normal school curriculum.
+The program is designed to be accessible to all students regardless of their chosen style, e.g. Contemporary, Jazz or Classical Vocal or Classical Instrumental.

 Learning experiences in performing, performance techniques, composition techniques and styles, musicianship and analysis, aim to heighten student awareness and assist in the development of the complete musician.

-The Music Stream programme works alongside the Academic Music programme and can support students who wish to study Music for the School Certificate and the Higher School Certificate, particularly in the area of performance.
+The Music Stream program works alongside the Academic Music program and can support students who wish to study Music for the School Certificate and the Higher School Certificate, particularly in the area of performance.
 Refer to Academic Studies for details of HSC Music.
-All academic music students attend the Meet the Music Concert Series at the Opera House as part of their extended listening.

-Each year the Music Stream Staff assist students in the recording of three CDs of their own original works, i.e. Music Stream Live; Music Stream Double CD; and the Christmas CD.
+Each year the Music Stream Staff assist students in the recording of original works.
 Specialists in the area of Music production and composition teach students the process involved in writing original work and how the recording process works.
 These recordings are made in the College’s digital recording studio located within the Music Department.

 A popular area in the Music Stream is the provision for Contemporary singers and musicians.
 This style of performance is strongly supported at the College.
 Jazz and rock bands develop within different year groups and play a large part in the life of the Music Stream, engaged in by both classical and non-classical players and singers alike.

 On occasion, industry professionals are invited to give workshops to our students.
-Some of these have included: Tim Draxl (solo recording artist); Amelia Cormack (Priscilla Queen of the Desert); Gil Sullivan (International Pianist and Lecture at the Elder Conservatorium, Adelaide); Jenny Eriksson and Chris Berensen (Gamba and Harpsichord); Alex Pozniak (Chronology Arts – Composer); and Taryn Fiebig (Soprano with Opera Australia).
 Events such as these prove to be very successful and provide an excellent learning experience for the students.

-To support the Academic and Performing Arts programmes students may arrange for individual lessons in all instruments as well as contemporary or classical voice.
+To support the Academic and Performing Arts program students may arrange for individual lessons in all instruments as well as contemporary or classical voice.
 These lessons are provided through the McDonald Performing Arts College by peripatetic staff who are sourced from a pool of music industry professionals.
-Students within this programme are given opportunities to display their individual skills at concerts throughout the year.
+Students within this program are given opportunities to display their individual skills at concerts throughout the year.